ShivangiSingh-2101/Multidimensional-array-.c-7/README.md

 → Positions where row index + column index = n - 1, i.e., matrix[i][n-1-i]

 Algorithm:
--Start.
+- Start.
--Input the size n of the square matrix.
+- Input the size n of the square matrix.
--Declare a 2D array or vector of size n x n.
+- Declare a 2D array or vector of size n x n.
--Input all matrix elements.
+- Input all matrix elements.
--Initialize main_sum = 0 and secondary_sum = 0.
+- Initialize main_sum = 0 and secondary_sum = 0.
--For each row i from 0 to n-1:
+- For each row i from 0 to n-1:
--Add matrix[i][i] to main_sum
+- Add matrix[i][i] to main_sum
--Add matrix[i][n - 1 - i] to secondary_sum
+- Add matrix[i][n - 1 - i] to secondary_sum
--Display the diagonal sums.
+- Display the diagonal sums.
--End.
+- End.